-SENT HIS DISCIPLES - John wanted to verify the reports he had heard about Jesus.
+sent his disciples - John wanted to verify the reports he had heard about Jesus.
 (TLSB)

-11:3 the one who was to come.
-The Messiah.
+11:3 the one who is to come - The Messiah.
 (CSB)

 John the Baptist had used images of judgment to describe the ministry of the One who was coming (3:10-12).
 Jesus seemed not to be living up to John's expectations of the Coming One, a title for the Messiah.
 (TLSB)